Legal

 6. Who We Share Your Data With

-Payment processors: Stripe (card payments), GoCardless (direct debit), Klarna and Pay It Monthly (finance).
+Payment and finance providers: Our card payment processor, direct debit provider (GoCardless), and regulated finance partners.
 These providers process your payment data securely in accordance with PCI DSS standards.
-We do not store your full card details — your payment data is held by these providers under their own privacy policies.
+We do not store your full card details, your payment data is held by these providers under their own privacy policies.
+Where a finance partner makes a credit decision, it does so as a controller in its own right (see section 10).

-Gallery platform: ShootProof (based in the United States).
-ShootProof hosts your private online gallery and processes gallery access data including IP addresses, download logs, and timestamps.
-Data transferred to ShootProof is protected by appropriate safeguards (see section 7 below).
+Gallery platform: ShootProof (based in the United States) hosts your private online gallery and processes gallery access data including IP addresses, download logs, and timestamps.

-Video conferencing: Zoom Video Communications.
-Zoom processes call data and recordings.
-Zoom’s data processing is governed by their data processing agreement with us.
+Video conferencing: Zoom Video Communications, which processes call data and recordings under a data processing agreement with us.

 E-signature platform: The provider we use for electronic signing of order forms, which processes your name, email address, IP address, and signature.